 - Certain Death (Passive): Your Deathrattles trigger twice.

 - Life & Death (Passive): Your Battlecries and Deathrattles trigger twice.

 - Room of Traps (Rare)

 - Russell the Bard

 The rules of Dungeon Run are pretty simple: each attempt starts you from the beginning, and you need to defeat eight encounters to win.
 To start, you choose a class and are given a simple deck of cards.
 You begin with just 15 health and ten cards, but both will improve over the course of a run.
 Everything you need can be found in the dungeon; defeating enemies will provide you with loot cards that will be useful in your journey.

 Dungeon Run cards

-Your first pick will always be a passive from the following pool:
+Your first pick after defeating the first boss will always be a passive from the following pool: